 Alasdair White is an exceptional exponent of west coast Scottish music and is widely regarded as one of the foremost Scottish fiddler players of his generation.
 He was born and brought up on the Isle of Lewis in the Outer Hebrides, a chain of islands of singular importance to Gaelic Scotland’s musical heritage and is perhaps best known as having been a member of Scotland’s seminal Battlefield Band for over 16 years, touring extensively in that time throughout North America, Europe, and Asia.
 Now resident in New York, Alasdair has performed and recorded as a guest with many of the best-known names in Scottish, Irish and Breton traditional music including Kathleen MacInnis, Julie Fowlis, Eddie Reader, Allan MacDonald, Manus Lunny, Nuala Kennedy, and Arnaud Ciapolino.
 Current ongoing projects include Daimh, the Alan Kelly Gang and of course, Battlefield Band.
 Alasdair also recently premiered a major commission at the Hebridean Celtic festival in Stornoway, an hour-long original piece entitled An Iuchair.

 John Doyle is one of Ireland’s most talented and innovative musicians.
 Originally from Dublin, and a longtime resident of Asheville, John is an accomplished singer and songwriter, multi-Grammy nominee, and an extraordinary master of the Irish guitar whose hard-driving style has influenced a generation of players.
-A founding member of the acclaimed group Solas, his powerful guitar playing provided the signature rhythmic backbone for the band, and his delicate and emotional fingerstyle playing and creative vocal harmonies can be heard on four of Solas’ recordings as well as a plethora of other recordings.
+A founding member of the acclaimed group Solas, his powerful guitar playing provided the signature rhythmic backbone for the band, and his delicate and emotional fingerstyle playing and creative vocal harmonies can be heard on four of Solas’ recordings as well as dozens of other recordings.
 John regularly performs solo, and has also toured the world with such artists as Joan Baez, Mary Chapin Carpenter, Linda Thompson, Jerry Douglas, The Alt, Usher’s Island, Liz Carroll, Eileen Ivers, Tim O’Brien, Michael McGoldrick & John McCusker, Alison Brown, Mick Moloney, Kate Rusby and a host of other world-class performers.
-John has been featured on over 100 recordings of traditional and contemporary Irish, folk and Americana music, including most recently, The Alt with Nuala Kennedy and Eamon O’Leary.
+John has been featured on over 100 recordings of traditional and contemporary Irish, folk and Americana music, including most recently, Usher’s Island, with the legendary Andy Irvine, Donal Lunny and Paddy Glackin.
 He is a great lover of traditional song, an encouraging and enthusiastic teacher, and his nearly non-stop touring, producing and recording schedule attests to his high standing in the world of traditional Irish music.
-We’re pleased to welcome one of our newest Master Music Makers back for his twelfth Gathering.
+We’re pleased to welcome one of our Master Music Makers back for his thirteenth Gathering.

 County Antrim’s Len Graham has been a full-time professional traditional singer since 1982.
 After he won the All-Ireland Traditional Singing competion in 1971, his passion for the songs of his native Ulster began to grow with his reputation.
 Len sought out and recorded older singers, and published a book, Here I Am Amongst You, on the songs, dance music and traditions of Joe Holmes.
 He was a founding member of the group Skylark, with whom he toured extensively for ten years and recorded four albums.
 In 1993, he released his book and field recording collection, It’s Of My Rambles.
 Over the years, Len has collaborated and worked with numerous musicians, poets and storytellers.
 His association with the late John Campbell brought storytelling and song to a world audience, and their work together over twenty years made a significant contribution toward creating a deeper cross-community understanding of shared cultural traditions during many years of conflict in the north of Ireland.
 Len has recorded numerous albums, performed at many Irish and international folk, literary and storytelling festivals, and appeared on many radio and television programs.
 In 1992, he received the Seán O’Boyle Cultural Traditions Award in recognition of his work in Ireland as a song collector and singer.
 In 2002, he was honoured as the first recipient of the Irish television TG4 National Music Award for “Traditional Singer Of the Year.”
 In 2008, he was awarded “Keeper of the Tradition” from the Tommy Makem Festival of Traditional Song, and the US Irish Music Award in the “Sean-Nós Singing” category.
 In 2011, he was awarded the Gradam na mBard CCÉ (CCÉ Bardic Award) at the All-Ireland Fleadh Cheoil na hÉireann.

 Máirtín de Cógáin is a singing, dancing, tale-spinning bodhrán player, playwright and actor descended from a long line of storytellers with two All-Ireland titles for Storytelling under his belt.
 Máirtín grew up in Carrigaline, Co.
 Cork, where parties were frequent, and everyone had to have their “party piece” to perform.
 His father Barry taught him nearly all he knows, along with great yarnspinners like Éamon Kelly, Pat ‘the Hat’ Speith, Bob Jennings, Éamonn de Barra and many more.
 Máirtín is also a true promoter of the Ballad and learned from many famous Irish singers such as Danni Maichi Ua Súilleabháin, Séamus Mac Mathúna, and Ciarán Dwyer.
-A fluent speaker of Irish (Gaelic), he grw up in a bilingual home and later earned a degree in the Irish language from University College Cork.
-Máirtín has taught the art of storytelling at the Catskills Irish Arts Week, Augusta Irish Week, Spanish Peaks International Celtic Music Festival as well as major US festivals including the Kansas City Irish Fest, Milwaukee Irish Fest, CelticFest Mississippi, Minnesota Irish Fair, and La Crosse IrishFest.
-His focus at Swannanoa will be on the Mask of the Storyteller and The Game between listener and teller.
-Máirtín is delighted to be a part of the Gathering and looking forward to meeting you all.
+A fluent speaker of Irish (Gaelic), he grew up in a bilingual home and later earned a degree in the Irish language from University College Cork.
+Máirtín has taught the art of storytelling at many festivals and camps, including the Catskills Irish Arts Week, Augusta Irish Week, Spanish Peaks International Celtic Music Festival as well as major US festivals including the Kansas City Irish Fest, Milwaukee Irish Fest, CelticFest Mississippi, Minnesota Irish Fair, and La Crosse IrishFest.
+Máirtín is delighted to be back at the Gathering and looking forward to exploring deeper into the tradition.